awslabs/dgl-ke/docs/source/train.rst

     Allow asynchronous update on node embedding for multi-GPU training.
 This overlaps CPU and GPU computation to speed up.

   - ``--has_edge_importance``
     Allow providing edge importance score for each edge during training.
-The positive score will be adjusted as pos_score = pos_score * edge_importance.
+The positive score and negative scores will be adjusted as score = score * edge_importance.

 Training on Multi-Core
 ^^^^^^^^^^^^^^^^^^^^^^^